4.11. PSF Convolution¶

 Halo

-A halo is modelled as a central Gaussian and annular Gaussian function around \(r\). \(\sigma_1, \sigma_2\) describe the standard deviations of both. \(a\) describes the intensity of the ring.
+A halo is modelled as a central Gaussian and annular Gaussian function around \(r\). \(\sigma_1, \sigma_2\) describe the standard deviations of both. \(a\) corresponds to the intensity of the ring.

 psf = ot.presets.psf.halo(sig1=0.5, sig2=0.25, r=3.5, a=0.05)